Vic Davalillo: Career statistics

-This total may not account for U.S. minor-league postseason games.
+Note: This total may not account for U.S. minor-league postseason games.

 Note also that La Enciclopedia del Beisbol Mexicano credits Davalillo with 782 in the Mexican League.
 Uncertainty exists around totals in the Liga Nacional.

 Honors

 In 1987, the ballpark in Cabimas, Zulia, was renamed Estadio Víctor Davalillo.
 The Most Valuable Player award in the Venezuelan Professional Baseball League is also named after him.

 In 2003, Davalillo was selected to the inaugural class of the Venezuelan Baseball Hall of Fame and Museum.

-The Venezuelan winter league played its 2019-20 season in Davalillo's honor.
+The Venezuelan winter league played its 2019–20 season in Davalillo's honor.

 In March 2022, a youth baseball program in Caracas called "Escuela de Beisbol Menor Víctor Davalillo" began operations.

+The book "Portrait of a Franchise: An Intimate Look at Cleveland Indians Baseball during the Rockin' Sixties" includes a chapter about Davalillo.